cinojosa0705/cinojosa0705/README.md

     "job": {
         "position": "DevRel Lead & Grants",
         "where": "Hxro Labs",
-        "description": "Contributors to the Hxro Network, a Derivatives Infastructure Protocol on Solana", "what": \[
+        "companyDescription": "Contributors to the Hxro Network, a Derivatives Infastructure Protocol on Solana", "what": \[
         "Improving documentation for our liquidity protocols SDKs.", "Make written and video content on how to build on top of the Hxro Network (also in Spanish)",